sudarshansamula/adminapp/README.md

     if admin user will have option to remove user and user if not user login doesn't  get delete and add users option

     if you create user or delete user table will update dynamically

+Note:Iam not added node modules plese install.Please extract public and server zipped folders and open your command promt where your netElixir_server.js located